 is only reachable by dive liveaboards between March and June.
 It’s also considered a UNESCO World Heritage site.
 The Apo Reef

 is the world’s second-largest contiguous coral reef system.
 Together they boast 600 species of fish, 360 species of coral, 13 whale and dolphin species, and 11 species of shark.
 Coron

 is best known for the WWII wrecks in its shallow and protected waters.

 Accommodations, Attractions and Activities

-Compared to many destinations, the volume of dive resorts, hotels and guest houses will satisfy everyone.
+Compared to many destinations, the volume of dive resorts, hotels, guest houses and dive liveaboards will satisfy everyone.
 Filipinos are also hospitable people who love to have a good time.
 This often includes getting together to sing, dance, and eat.
 Go to Tamaraw Falls Puerto Galera and Tabalong Mangrove Park & Bird Sanctuary in Dumaguete.
 Oslob on Cebu is where you can dive and snorkel with whale sharks all year.
 Chocolate Hills, Bohol is a must day tour.
 Visitors can enjoy a number of activities here such as watersports, beaches, hiking, bird watching and photography.